ptomulik/veetou/doc/ko_views.rst

 ko_tr_usos_allstudents
 ``````````````````````

-This is the final outcome, where rows of **KO** reports are matched do records
+This is the final outcome, where rows of **KO** reports are matched to records
 of the **usos_allstudents** table.
 Repetitions are possible for **KO** rows
 that somehow match multiple records of **usos_allstudents**.
 We provide
 additional columns to deal with this problem: